DEEPA-NB/JavaProgram/README.md

          System.out.println("Name: "+this.name+"\n Age :"+this.age+"\n Salary :"+this.salary+"\n Designation :"+this.job);
          }

-         To Raise the Salary, RaiseSalary method is written:
+To raise the salary i have written RaiseSalary method and defind as:

          void RaiseSalary()
          {